DNofulla/DNofulla/README.md

 - 📫 How to reach me: You can reach me at my <a href="https://www.linkedin.com/in/dnofulla/">Linkedin</a>!
 - ⚡ Fun facts:
   - Nofulla means fangs in Albanian.
   - I speak 7 languages!
-Albanian :flag-ch:, Greek, Ancient Greek, English, German, French and Japanese!
+Albanian :albania:, Greek, Ancient Greek, English, German, French and Japanese!
 - 👯 I’m looking for a Software Engineering Internship or a Full-time Software Engineering opportunity!

 <p align="center">